 If you feel the whole system is sluggish for no good reason, it's probably time to diagnose and fix potential Windows errors.
 Unfortunately, it's not as easy as it might sound.
 Troubleshooting those errors manually is a daunting task.

-If you're not a power user, it's best to use a program like RegCure Pro to fix them.
-Besides finding Windows errors, the app also does a number of things such as managing startup, defraging, etc. which is good for your computer.
+If you're not a power user, it's best to use a program like CCleaner to fix them.
+Besides finding Windows registry errors, the app also does a number of things such as managing startup, finding duplicate files, etc. which is all good for your PC.

 However, we've to warn you though, that SSD upgrades aren't for everyone.
 If your PC is ten years old already, you'd be better off simply buying a new PC.

-If you use your laptop for gaming or dealing with graphics/videos, another way to speed it up is by adding extra RAM (memory), this helps tune up application response.
+For those who use an ASUS laptop for gaming or video/photo editing, another way to speed it up is by adding extra RAM (memory), this helps tune up application response times.

-For ASUS-compatible memory upgrades, consider Crucial DDR2-667MHz as it has a couple of memory sizes for you to choose from.
+For ASUS-compatible memory upgrades, consider Crucial Single DDR4 as it has a couple of memory sizes for you to choose from.

-I hope you find this troubleshooting article helpful.
+That's all.
+We hope you find this troubleshooting article helpful.
 There's no magic tool or method to speed up an Asus laptop.
-Always start with finding out why it is slow or frozen, and the fixes will become much clearer.
+Always start with finding out why it is slow or frozen, and the fixes become clear.